commonmark/commonmark-spec/narrative.md

 ---
-title: Standard markdown
+title: CommonMark
 ...

-Standard markdown is a [specification of markdown syntax](http://jgm.github.io/stmd/spec.html), together with BSD3-licensed implementations (`stmd`) in C and javascript.
+CommonMark is a [specification of markdown syntax](http://jgm.github.io/stmd/spec.html), together with BSD3-licensed implementations (`stmd`) in C and javascript.
 The source for the spec and the two implementations can be found in [this